egardner/sjma-50x50/content/chagoya/chagoyaquote.md

-**Enrique Chagoya**
+---
+title: Enrique Chagoya

-Mexico/United States, b.
+subtitle: Mexico/United States, b.
 1953
+weight: 320
+type: artist
+epub: false
+grid: type-a
+slug: .
+---

-“We used to go for picnics to the pyramids of Teotihuacán . . . \[where\] my dad’s family is from.
+>“We used to go for picnics to the pyramids of Teotihuacán . . . \[where\] my dad’s family is from.
 And then we were going to \[Catholic\] church.
 At the same time, I grew up with Mickey Mouse and Superman and all the comics.”[^1]

 [^1]: Enrique Chagoya, in Patricia Hickson, “Borderlandia Unbound: An Abbreviated Guide to the Visual Anthropology of Enrique Chagoya,” in Hickson, ed., *Borderlandia* (Des Moines, IA: Des Moines Art Center, 2007), 13.